Eri9898/osTicket-Installation/README.md

 Right click to properties and go to security.
 Click advanced then disable inheritance, click remove all permissions.
 Next click add, click select principle and type everyone and click ok.
 Check box “full control” and apply.
 </p>
 <br />
-20. Instal HeidiSQL so that you can connect to MySQL. https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit HeidiSQL is a GUI for MySQL You’ll need it to create, view, and manage the osTicket database in a user friendly way.
+20. Install HeidiSQL so that you can connect to MySQL. https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit HeidiSQL is a GUI for MySQL You’ll need it to create, view, and manage the osTicket database in a user friendly way.
 Open the file and install it.
 The app shoud open after install.